BrickMMO/wic/index.markdown

 ## Workplace Integrated Classroom

-Workplace Integrated Classroom is a teaching method that provides students with a close to industry workplace experience while still maintianing the comfort of the classroom and support of faculty and students.
+Workplace Integrated Classroom is a teaching method that provides students with a close to industry workplace experience while still maintaining the comfort of the classroom and support of faculty and students.

 WIC prioritizes individual growth over evaluation, learn by doing over lectures, and individual student learning journeys over learning outcomes.